 The University of Michigan-Shanghai Jiao Tong University Joint Institute develops global leaders through student exchanges, research collaboration and new innovative educational programs.
 The Joint Institiute, which was established in 2006, received the 2014 Andrew Heiskell Award for Innovation in International Education.

-- International Programs in Engineering (IPE): Approximately 50 U-M students a years spend a summer in Shanghai earning transferrable credits through IPE.
+Approximately 50 U-M students a year spend a summer in Shanghai earning transferrable credits through IPE.

 Pam Byrnes, previously the Executive Director of the JI in Shanghai, now directs the U.S. office, helping JI students connect with programs and services in the U-M community and facilitating interactions of U-M students, faculty and staff with the JI.